 Muktinath, lying on the great Kali Gandaki River banks, is a sacred Hindu and Buddhist pilgrimage spot.
 Muktinath Temple and a Buddhist Gompa that lies close to the temple are the highlights of this place.

-Marpha, a medieval Thakkali town filled with apple orchards, stone alleyways, and traditional houses used to be an important trading town in the olden days.
+Marpha, a medieval Thakkali town filled with apple orchards, stone alleyways, and traditional houses, became an important trading town in the olden days.
 Trekkers call this 'Apple Pie Country' because of the delicious apple pies sold here.
-Check into a local teahouse and later check out the baked apple goodies at one of the local bakeries.
+Check into a local teahouse and later check out the baked apple goodies at one local bakery.

 Overnight at a teahouse in Marpha.